esbudylin/HexChess/README.md

   `mv target/release/libhex_chess.so godot`

 After moving the library, start the game normally via the Godot Engine.
-If you don't want to compile the Rust portion of the code and just want to modify the GDScript part of the project, you can use a precomiled library file from the latest [release](https://github.com/esbudylin/HexChess/releases) by placing it in the 'godot' subdirectory.
+If you don't want to compile the Rust portion of the code and just want to modify the GDScript part of the project, you can use a precompiled library file from the latest [release](https://github.com/esbudylin/HexChess/releases) by placing it in the 'godot' subdirectory.

 # Screenshots
 ## Local game against AI